shieryl-ryle/ftw-de-bootcamp/README.md

 # Track Your Learnings

 A minimal learning journal to capture learnings, reflections, vocabulary, and the **DE mindset**—especially for documenting, communicating, and presenting.
+Journal repo can be found [here](https://github.com/ogbinar/ftw-de-journal).

 > clone and rename:
 > `git clone https://github.com/ogbinar/ftw-de-journal.git`